In this article we will answer the question I hear readers ask all the time: How To Start Saving Money Now.

 Before you can start saving money, you need to figure out how much you’re spending.
 List everything you spend money on.
 This includes gas, groceries, bills, mortgage, even your morning lattes.

-When you really know what you’re spending your money on, it’s easier to figure out where you can cut back.
+When you really know what you’re spending your money on, it’s easier to figure out where you are able to cut back.

 If you’re an impulse buyer, you’re going to have to rein yourself in a bit if you want to start saving money.
 Avoid malls and sales, make homemade meals, or make your own coffee if you can so you don’t spend on unnecessary items.

-Also, instead of buying things to make yourself feel better when you’re stressed, go for hobbies like working out, meditating, reading, or napping.
+Also, instead of buying things to make yourself feel better when you’re stressed, try a hobby or other activity like working out, meditating, reading, or napping.

 Before heading to the store to pick up groceries, write down everything you need to buy.
 More importantly, stick to it and avoid unplanned purchases.